Everything you need to know about Microsoft RDS CALs

 3. Install the CALs: Once the server is activated, you can install your purchased CALs using the product key or license agreement number.

-4. Configure Licensing Mode: You must specify the licensing mode (Per User or Per Device) on the RD Session Host server to tell it which type of CAL to request from the license server.
+4. Configure Licensing Mode: You must specify the licensing mode (Per User or Per Device) on the RD Session Host server.
 This is done through Server Manager or Group Policy.

 Key Considerations